 Olympus has been making waterproof digital snorkel cameras for years.
 The current versions are "tough" cameras that are designed to be waterproof, dust proof, freeze proof and shock proof.

 Most of the past versions of these cameras have poor image quality.
-But some of their newer versions, particularly the TG-2 iHS, are great. iHs stands for intelligent, high-sensitivity, and high-speed.
-This new line uses a back illuminated CMOS sensor and an updated processor.
+But the TG-2 iHS, TG-3 and the newest TG-4 are great.
+This new line uses a back illuminated 16mp CMOS sensor and an updated processor.
 Focusing speeds are much faster.
+And the new TG-860 is unique having the widest lens available on any of these types of cameras at 21mm, and it has a tilting screen.

 Current Stylus Tough Series: